 Be sure to check both boxes on the form, indicating whether you're closing your IRAR account as well as removing the asset.

-At IRA Resources, there is no cost for updating the value of the asset to $0, but if an in-kind distribution is required there is a $100 processing fee.
+At IRA Resources, there is no cost for updating the value of the asset, but if an in-kind distribution is required there is a $100 processing fee.
 If this distribution is to close the account, termination and other past due fees (if any) may apply.

 What About Assets In Receivership?